snan/open5e/source/gameplay-mechanics/ability-scores.rst

 convincing a chamberlain to let your party see the king, negotiating peace between warring tribes, or inspiring a crowd of townsfolk.

-***Other Charisma Checks.*** The GM might call for a Charisma check when you try to accomplish tasks like the following:
+**Other Charisma Checks.** The GM might call for a Charisma check when you try to accomplish tasks like the following:

+.. rst-class:: list-bulleted

 -  Find the best person to talk to for news, rumors, and gossip
 -  Blend into a crowd to get the sense of key topics of conversation

 Spellcasting Ability